Use ShareFile with Citrix Endpoint Management

 IIS and ASP.NET setup is required for storage zone connectors.

-The storage zones controller console enables you to specify a proxy server for storage zones controller.
+The storage zones controller console enables you to specify a proxy server for the storage zones controller.
 You can also specify a proxy server using other methods.

 Configure the domain controller to support NTLM or Kerberos authentication on network shares or SharePoint sites.